waltercostamb/features_pipeline/README.md

 - Adapt the config and/or sbatch files if needed:

 ```
-#Copy
+#Copy original files
-cp /home/no58rok/features_pipeline/config.json .
+cp /work/groups/VEO/shared_data/features_pipeline/config.json .
-cp /home/no58rok/features_pipeline/snakefile.sbatch .
+cp /work/groups/VEO/shared_data/features_pipeline/snakefile.sbatch .
-#Adapt
+#Adapt files if needed
 vim config.json
 vim snakefile.sbatch
 ```

 ## Run the pipeline

+To run the pipeline, you can either allocate a node and run the pipeline directly on the command line or submit a job to the slurm queueing system.
+We recommend you to allocate a node only for testing and to submit a job to the queue to run your final pipeline.
+Importantly, some of the required software (such as CheckM) require more memory, so make sure to allocate enough of it in your *snakefile.sbatch* file (more details in the following section "Performance").
+For the example files, a standard node is enough.

-- Submit an sbatch file to slurm, as if the Snakefile would be a usual script:
+- Submit an sbatch file to the slurm queueing system, as if the *Snakefile* would be a usual script:

 ```
 #Activate Snakemake
 source /home/groups/VEO/tools/anaconda3/etc/profile.d/conda.sh && conda activate snakemake_v7.24.0
-#Run pipeline with sbatch
+#Submit the pipeline to the slurm queue with sbatch
 sbatch snakefile.sbatch
 ```